QuantEcon/lecture-source-py/source/rst/arma.rst

 .. index::
     single: Spectral Density; Inverting the Transformation

-We have just seen that the spectral density is useful in the sense that it provides a frequency-based perspective on the autocovariance structure of a covariance stationary process
+We have just seen that the spectral density is useful in the sense that it provides a frequency-based perspective on the autocovariance structure of a covariance stationary process.

-Another reason that the spectral density is useful is that it can be "inverted" to recover the autocovariance function via the *inverse Fourier transform*
+Another reason that the spectral density is useful is that it can be "inverted" to recover the autocovariance function via the *inverse Fourier transform*.

 In particular, for all :math:`k \in \mathbb Z`, we have